 BENCHING WITH A FLAT BACK

-Begin by retracting your scapula while setting up and maintain this position
+- Begin by retracting your scapula while setting up and maintain this position throughout the entire lift.

 FLARING THE ELBOWS ON THE DESCENT